-Webhooks offer a way to quickly find out about changes to your Subscriptions that happen within Chargify.
+Webhooks offer a way to quickly find out about changes to your Subscriptions that happen within Advanced Billing.
 You can subscribe to events of interest, and we’ll post data to the URL you specify when one of those events occurs.

 Webhooks are Asynchronous

-Webhooks are asynchronous events.
-We do our best to always send them in a timely manner, but we DO NOT recommend on relying on webhooks for events that are time sensitive.
+Because webhooks are asynchronous events, we do our best to always send them in a timely manner.
+With this said, however, we DO NOT recommend on relying on webhooks for events that are time sensitive.

 A good example of this is your signup path.
 We DO NOT recommend that you block a user from moving forward with provisioning or signup on your side based on the arrival of a webhook.